tembo-io/tembo-cli/README.md

 ## `tembo context list/set`

-tembo context works like how [kubectl context](https://www.notion.so/abee0b15119343e4947692feb740e892?pvs=21) works.
+tembo context works like [kubectl context](https://www.notion.so/abee0b15119343e4947692feb740e892?pvs=21).
 User can set context for local docker environment or tembo cloud (dev/qa/prod) with org_id.
 When they run any of the other commands it will run in the context selected.
 Default context will be local.

 ## `tembo apply`